Graduate student assistant (GSA) positions

 How to Get Started

 The GSI application, deadline, and selection process varies by department.
-Many departments post teaching and staff assistant opportunities on the UM Jobs webpage.
+Many departments post teaching and staff assistant opportunities on the UM Careers webpage.

 Undergraduate environmental courses are offered through the Program in the Environment (PitE) within the College of Literature, Science, and the Arts (LS&A).
 Many of the GSIs in the undergraduate PitE courses are SEAS graduate students.